borland/iPhoneBackupMessagesRenderer/README.md

 Include CSS so the messages look like they do on an iPhone
 ```

 It wrote me a program in a rough form, which mostly worked but wasn't in the shape that I wanted.
-It wrote the HTML/CSS.
 You can try it yourself!
 I rearranged the code and then built the rest upon it.
 I wrote the addressbook stuff myself, it was easier than trying to explain to the LLM at that point.

 I find that LLM's are a great way to really quickly bootstrap small utilities like this where the stakes are low.
 I don't care _at all_ about the HTML/CSS and I only care a tiny bit about the C# code structure.
 The app is tiny and I doubt I'll ever have to maintain it or explain to anyone else.